 We are here to change the world.

-Jennifer Siebel Newsom founded The Rep Project in 2011 with her pathbreaking film Miss Representation that launched a national conversation about media sexism.
-She followed it up with the popular documentary The Mask You Live In that ignited a national debate about healthy masculinities.
-Our corresponding film curricula have changed lives, having reached over 2 million students, and counting.
+Jennifer Siebel Newsom founded The Rep Project in 2011 with her groundbreaking film Miss Representation which launched a national conversation about sexism in media.
+She followed it up with the popular documentary The Mask You Live In, which ignited a national debate about healthy masculinities.
+Since then, Jennifer has released two more acclaimed films, The Great American Lie (2019) and Fair Play (2022).

 Our online campaigns also advance gender justice.
 In 2012, our #NotBuyingIt campaign drove advertisers to clean up sexist Super Bowl ads.
 In 2015, our #AskHerMore campaign changed red carpet interviews to focus on women celebrities’ projects rather than just their appearance.
 In 2021, our #RespectHerGame campaign called out Olympic coverage for its sexist coverage.
 We hold content creators accountable by harnessing the collective power of social activism.